Disease Guide ·Progressive Retinal Atrophy ·2026

 The Hereditary Exclusion Problem

-PRA is a hereditary condition, and some budget policies exclude hereditary conditions from coverage entirely.
-If you have an Abyssinian, Somali, or Persian, check whether your policy covers inherited diseases.
-Even the diagnostic costs may be denied if your insurer excludes hereditary conditions.
-Premium plans typically cover the diagnosis regardless.
+PRA is hereditary and some budget policies exclude hereditary conditions entirely.
+If you own an Abyssinian, Somali, or Persian, verify your policy covers inherited diseases.
+Even diagnostic costs may be denied if your insurer excludes hereditary conditions.
+Premium plans typically cover the diagnosis.

 Red flag · Deductible